 Prior to applying to the program, it is crucial that you read ALL of the content on this website before contacting the Electrical Apprentice Training Alliance (The Alliance).

-I am a Canadian Citizen OR Permanent Residence (eligible to work in Canada)
+I am either a Canadian Citizen, Permanent Residence and/or eligible to work in Canada.

 I have a copy of my Ontario Secondary School transcript or a Comprehensive ICAS report ready to upload (we do not accept post-secondary school transcripts).